avi028/Baby-server/README.md

     - Basic authentication with register and login to showcase the session management using `COOKIES`.
     - A dashboard with user name appearing to show the dynamic rendering.
     - `responseHandler.cpp` contains the example code on how to respond to `GET` and `POST` requests and also how to render dynamic webpages.
+- To use run the `make` file and then `make run`
+- Currently tested only on linux.
+- Default IP and port is `127.0.0.1:8080`

 ## Further additions done \ pending :
  1. Session management -- `DONE`